Reflecting on the UK’s First Coronavirus Lockdown: Five Years Later

 This blog post isn’t looking at the modelling per se, but concentrates on the very different outcomes we are seeing across Europe, and looking at some of the reasons why.

-Pandemic modelling review
+Coronavirus pandemic modelling review

 Vaccination has somewhat stabilised the SARS-Cov-2 pandemic in the UK.
 I summarise the capabilities that I have found necessary and useful in modelling the behaviour of the pandemic; successive variants, different population age-groups, the effect of Government NPIs, and vaccinations.

-Booster jab matters
+Coronavirus booster jab matters

 Having just had my 3rd Covid jab, the “booster” jab, it provoked a few thoughts about that, my Coronavirus model, and the wider scene.
 I had incorporated multiple jabs into my UK model some time ago, and multiple phases for inoculation volumes to cope with the first and second jabs.
 I am taking this opportunity to report briefly on model outcomes for waning immunity in the context of booster jabs.